anandarakshan/19AI547-Blockchain-for-Business/Ex_No_2_Blockchain-Based Crowdfunding (Kickstarter Alternative).md

 To create a decentralized crowdfunding platform where donors contribute funds only if the campaign goal is met.

 ## Algorithm:
-A project owner starts a campaign with a funding goal and deadline.
+1.A project owner starts a campaign with a funding goal and deadline.

-Contributors can send ETH to the campaign.
+2.Contributors can send ETH to the campaign.

-If the goal is met before the deadline, funds are released to the project owner.
+3.If the goal is met before the deadline, funds are released to the project owner.

-If the goal is not met, contributors can withdraw their funds.
+4.If the goal is not met, contributors can withdraw their funds.

 ## Program:
 ```